ahazeemi/dPrune/README.md

 ### 1. Supervised Pruning with Forgetting Score
 `examples/supervised_pruning_with_forgetting_score.ipynb`

-Shows how to use forgetting scores to identify and remove examples that are repeatedly forgotten during training.
+Shows how to use forgetting scores to prune dataset.

 ### 2. Unsupervised Pruning with K-Means
 `examples/unsupervised_pruning_with_kmeans.ipynb`